 It’s been an interesting journey the past few months (years) as I’ve tried to find clarity in my own heart in regards to the future of Christ’s church.
-A spiritual discontent has been growing for many years, as a pastor and even more as I’ve walked away and began dreaming about my future role in ministry.
+A spiritual discontent has been growing for many years, as a pastor and even more as I’ve walked away and started dreaming about my future role in ministry.
 I love the church, the global church, and how God continues to change the world through this institution despite us.
-I want the church to change and grow, I want it to remain relevant, I want it to stay true to its foundation, but expand and flow with where it’s community is.
+I want the church to change and grow, I want it to remain relevant, I want it to stay true to its foundation, but expand and flow with the local culture.

 My unrest stems from a desire to be part of a Christ community that has the potential to reach my friends who are far from Christ.
 The discovery of the missional church movement and the potential of missional communities has lit me up inside.
 The more I read, the more I find others who are engaging in this movement, the more I realize this is (at least) the beginning of the answer I’ve been craving.
 A healthy missional community is the right environment for my friends to discover Christ and see His relevance in their lives.
 A community on mission in their community is what healthy Christians and the world are craving from the “church”.
 A missional community is what I have been craving, and what I believe is the next move of the local church to continue reaching our world for Christ.